Category: Arachnid

 Arachnid ends up on the Scrap-Heap

 After much deliberation, I finally decided to scrap this game.
 It just wasn’t viable in my opinion.
 It had many fun features but it occasionally fell flat on its face.
 The economy was balanced on a knife edge between scarcity and overabundance.
 When resources were scarce, the tension was high and the decisions were interesting, and difficult.
 Then the balance would shift to overabundance, resulting in a very boring game.
 There was also an obvious dominant strategy of keeping the web clear of Critters, which was often easy to do, since they were randomly generated at a fairly constant rate.
-Overall, I thing the game was too determinate, lacking the flexibility needed to handle the negative events and the fluctuations in the economy.
+Overall, I thing the game was too determinate, lacking the variability in the negative events and lacking the extreme fluctuations in the economy necessary to keep the players engaged.

 What I’ve Learnt